• Loon Sounds

 Can I donate to the operation of the loon cam?

 Yes!
 Please use the donate page on this web site.
 Donations over the past few years have funded four cameras, infrared lights, a solar power array and associated equipment to make the camera reliable.
-The primary cost remains the high-speed internet connection.
-This year, we estimate it will cost about $1000 to operate the loon cams.
+This year, we estimate it will cost about $500 to operate the loon cams.
 The stream starts early May and runs into mid July if two cams are used.
 Your donations help make it possible to provide a high quality stream.

 Can I control the view?

 The camera view is mostly static but may be programmed to periodically rotate through a sequence of preset scenes.
-At times, one of the LPC staff or volunteers may take control of the camera and change the scene or follow interesting events, like a heron feeding along the shoreline.
+At times, one of the LPC staff or volunteers may take control of the camera and change the scene or follow interesting events, like the loon arriving for a incubation shift change or a heron feeding along the shoreline.
 If you want a specific view, send an email to looncam@loon.org or mention your request in the YouTube chat room.
-If a “Zoomie”, is on-duty, your request may be granted.
+If a camera operator, is on-duty, your request may be granted.

 Can I make the picture bigger?